Remember the last time you spent hours on your mix, only to feel defeated by how muddy and weak it sounded?

 Knowing when to boost, cut and filter is invaluable to making all the instruments in your mix fit together.
 We go through the EQ plug-in to help you understand exactly how every parameter, setting and knob works.

-One of the EQ Strategies packages includes an hour long video session where I take a completely unmixed song and show you how amazing you can make your rough mix sound using JUST EQ!
+EQ Strategies also includes an hour long video session where I take a completely unmixed song and show you how amazing you can make your rough mix sound using JUST EQ!

 EQ and compression go hand in hand to create great mixes.